WebDevFromScratch/WebDevFromScratch.github.io.old/source/_posts/2014-04-17-programmings-dirtiest-little-secret.markdown

 wordpress_id: 15
 tags:
 - touchtyping
+keywords: "touchtyping, programming's secret, typingweb"
+description: "Learn touchtyping for your own good"
 ---

 I did not come up with that title (maybe you figured by the quotes).
 I found a great blog post that explains what is the "secret", it's a pretty good read in itself and it addresses the case so well: [Stevey's Blog Rants](http://steve-yegge.blogspot.com/2008/09/programmings-dirtiest-little-secret.html).

-I was actually already looking for ways to learn how to touchtype.
+I was actually already looking for ways to learn touchtyping.
 I tried it once before a few months ago but I lacked persistence then.
 After reading Steve's post I don't anymore.
 I'm not writing all that slow to be honest, but my technique is far from perfect.
 And I know this is something I simply need if I want to have a headstart in any type of programming career.
 So I practiced for the last four days, 30 minutes each day.
 And I'm going to carry on for at least the next month and see where it takes me!

 ## Typingweb